 Additional cultural resources outside the parcels scheduled for the lease sale include the Canyon Creek Battlefield site (24YL0702), the Nez Perce National Historic Trail (NPNHT), the Auto Tour Route following the trail, and several historic sites associated with Calamity Jane.
 Canyon Creek Battlefield is the location of an encounter between the Nez Perce Tribe and the US Cavalry in 1877.
 The site is on the National Register of Historic Places (NRHP) and is a unit of the National Park Service.
-These cultural resources do not intersect with any of the parcels considered for lease and the topography of the area tends to preclude visual impacts to these resources from development activities on any parcels.
+Although these cultural resources do not intersect with any of the parcels considered for lease, development on parcels MTM 105431-FB, MTM 105431-FA and MTM 105431-FE may be within the viewshed of these resources.

 Sites listed as "Unresolved" or "Undetermined" in the SHPO's Cultural Resources Information System (CRIS) warrant the same treatment as if they have been determined eligible.
-The distribution of all prehistoric and historic sites in the parcels is shown in Table 5.
+The distribution of all prehistoric and historic in the parcels is shown in Table 5.